Launch of Centre for Analytics

 • Translating neuroscience data for the development and validation of new treatments and technologies while ensuring regulatory privacy compliance.

 Two inaugural analytics initiatives are already leveraging CfA resources and expertise, including a new cloud platform that provides advanced computing capabilities and analytical tooling.
-The first project, led by Dr. Nardin Samuel of Cove Neurosciences, maps and models multi-modal brain imaging on Brain-CODE, OBI's neuroinformatics platform, to better understand neurodevelopmental disorders.
+The first project is led by Cove Neurosciences, who is working to explore data on OBI's Brain-CODE platform such as the neurodevelopmental disorders data from the Province of Ontario Neurodevelopmental Network (POND) dataset to develop advanced models of brain connectivity using multi-modal imaging data of large cohorts.
+This work aims to help us better understand patient characteristics and improve opportunities for treatment and care.

 The second initiative, headed by Western University’s Dr. Lyle Muller, is developing new, large-scale neural networks that emulate how neurons fire and communicate.
 Dr. Muller's team is creating these networks to understand how neural circuits generate epilepsy seizures and to help predict if precise timing of non-invasive stimulation can control seizure activity.